opf/openproject/docs/glossary/README.md

 Agile project management is an iterative and flexible approach to managing projects.
 It focuses on collaboration, adaptability, and self-organizing teams.
 OpenProject supports agile project management as well as [classic project management](#classic-project-management), and works best for [hybrid project management](#hybrid-project-management).

+### Attribute help texts

+OpenProject offers Attribute help texts that provide additional information for attributes in work packages and projects.
+After setting them up they are displayed when users click on the question mark symbol next to custom fields in projects and work packages.
+[Read more about Attribute help texts in OpenProject](https://www.openproject.org/docs/system-admin-guide/attribute-help-texts/)

 ### Authentication

 In OpenProject, authentication is an important element to guarantee a data protected usage.
 To adapt these authentication settings, you need to have [admin](#admin) rights.
 Navigate to your username and select -> Administration -> Authentication.
 At OpenProject, we use [OAuth 2.0](#oauth) as this is the definitive industry standard for online authorization.